kn-lim/xivcrafter/README.md

 .\xivcrafter
 ```

 If `.xivcrafter.json` does not exist in your home directory, XIVCrafter will create it upon launch.
+It will then prompt you to fill out the XIVCrafter settings and one recipe.

 ## Flags